-Mayor of Philadelphia warns it 'will easily take several days' to count mail-in ballots
+Philly mayor warns it 'will easily take several days' to count ballots

 Good morning and welcome to Fox News First.
 Here's what you need to know as you start your day ...